What Are My Negative Emotions Telling Me?

 By understanding the root cause, we can begin to address them constructively.

-Identifying the Source: Listening to Your Emotional Cues
+Listening to Your Emotional Cues

 The first step to interpreting your emotional messages is identifying them accurately.
-This involves acknowledging the feeling without judgment, paying attention to your bodily sensations (tightness in chest, muscle tension, etc.), and labeling the feeling with specific words (sadness, anger, anxiety).
+This involves acknowledging the feeling without judgment, paying attention to your bodily sensations (tightness in the chest, muscle tension, etc.), and labeling the feeling with specific words (sadness, anger, anxiety).

 Once identified, consider the following questions: